nadsbuhdha/portfolio-project-4/README.md

 * https://www.pexels.com/ was used for hero image

-* The 'I think therefore I blog' tutorial was used to set up the inital files
+* The 'I think therefore I blog' tutorial was used to set up the initial files

-* The 'I think therefore I blog'  was used to support building the comment section
+* The 'I think therefore I blog' was used to support building the comment section and page pagination.

 * https://www.youtube.com/watch?v=AGtae4L5BbI&t=589s This tutorial was used to help build the search bar.